John Belushi: 1972–1975: Career beginnings: The Second City and National Lampoon

-Belushi started his own comedy troupe in Chicago, the West Compass Trio (named after the improvisational cabaret revue Compass Players active from 1955 to 1958 in Chicago), with Tino Insana and Steve Beshekas.
+Belushi started his own comedy troupe in Chicago, the West Compass Trio (named after the improvisational cabaret revue Compass Players, active from 1955 to 1958 in Chicago), with Tino Insana and Steve Beshekas.
 Their success piqued the interest of Bernard Sahlins, the founder of The Second City, who asked Belushi to join the cast.
 At Second City, Belushi met and began working with Harold Ramis, Joe Flaherty, and Brian Doyle-Murray.

 In 1972, Belushi was offered a role, together with Chevy Chase and Christopher Guest, in National Lampoon Lemmings, a parody of Woodstock, which played off-Broadway in 1972.
 Belushi and Jacklin moved to New York City.
 There, Belushi started working as a writer, director, and actor for The National Lampoon Radio Hour, a comedy radio show that was created, produced, and written by staff from National Lampoon magazine.
 Cast members on the shows produced by Belushi included Ramis, Flaherty, Guest, Brian Doyle Murray, his brother Bill Murray, Gilda Radner, and Richard Belzer.
-In 1974, Belushi and Chevy Chase voice-acted on a Lampoon LP record, the Official National Lampoon Stereo Test and Demonstration Record.
+In 1974, Belushi and Chevy Chase voice-acted on a Lampoon Record.
 During a trip to Toronto in 1974, Belushi met Dan Aykroyd.
 Jacklin became an associate producer for the show, and she and Belushi were married on December 31, 1976.
 The National Lampoon Show toured the country in 1974; it was produced by Ivan Reitman.
 Lampoon owner Matty Simmons was offered a TV show on NBC at this time, but he declined the offer.